bglezseoane/aoc2021/README.md

 *Author: Borja González-Seoane*

 This repository contains my particular solutions for the Advent of Code 2021 event.
-For more information, please consult the event website \[[1]\].
+For more information, consult the event website \[[1]\].

 >Advent of Code is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language you like.
 People use them as a speed contest, interview prep, company training, university coursework, practice problems, or to challenge each other. \[[1]\]

-This year I have decided to solve the exercises using Python.
-Each directory in this repository contains the solutions for a specific day.
+This year I have decided to solve the puzzles using Python.
+Each directory in this repository will contain the solution for a specific day.
 I am using Python 3.9.0 and I will left the requirements, if any, in the `requirements.txt` file.

 ## Advent checklist